-Don't get stuck in the wrong Google account — here's how to change it
+How to change your default Google account

 If you're already logged in to your Google account on the web (whether you're in Gmail or another Google app), here's how you can switch between accounts.

-- Open a Google app in your browser of choice.
+1. Open a Google platform such as Google Meet in your browser of choice.

-- Click on your avatar (photo of you or your initials) in the top right corner of the screen.
+2. Click on your user profile picture in the top right corner of the screen.

-You should see a dropdown showing all of the Google accounts that you've used to login on this browser.
-Select the one you want to switch to.
+3. You should see a dropdown menu showing all of the Google accounts that you've used to log in on this browser.
+Select the account you want to switch to.

 That's it!
 A new browser tab will open with your secondary account app.

 If you want to change which of your Google accounts is the default account so that whenever you open a Google app in a new tab this will be the account that opens up by default, here's what you want to do.

-- Open a Google app in your browser of choice.
+1. Open a Google platform in your browser of choice.

-- Click on your avatar (photo of you or your initials) in the top right corner of the screen.
+2. Click on your user profile picture in the top right corner of the screen.

-- You should see a dropdown showing all of the Google accounts that you've used to login on this browser.
+3. You should see a dropdown menu showing all of the Google accounts that you've used to log in on this browser.
 At the bottom of that list, click on Sign out of all accounts.

 Now any Google app you open will default to the new primary account.
 Of course, you can still easily switch between accounts using the method we went over in the first section.

 Another way that you can quickly tell which account you are in (and I discovered this recently with a Google Meet mixup) is to look at the URL string in the browser navigation bar.
 If you see authuser=0, that is what Google thinks is your primary account (for me, my personal one).
+This is also the first Google account that you logged in to on the browser you're using.

-In this case, I wanted to log in with my Android Central account, so I just quickly changed that to authuser=1.
+In this case, I wanted to log in with my Android Central account, which was the second account I logged in to on the browser.
+So, I just quickly changed the URL string to authuser=1.
 Then I was in the correct account (you can also just click on the avatar as I mentioned in the first section, but I thought this was a cool discovery, so indulge me in this please).

-- Open the Settings app.
+1. Open the Settings app on your Android phone.

 In my opinion, there's not much reason to change default accounts on your phone, as you can add multiple Google accounts to any Google app.
 Just be careful which account you are sending messages or setting appointments in!